a-rison/DSA/README.md

 # DSA
-This repo contain codes of concepts I am learning in DSA.
+This repo contain codes of concepts that I am learning in DSA.